 Sam Taylor-Johnson is an English filmmaker, photographer and visual artist.
 She directed the Sundance Film Festival-winning short Love You More, written by Patrick Marber and produced by the late Anthony Minghella that earned both BAFTA and Cannes Palme d’Or nominations.
 Her feature film debut came in 2009 with the critically acclaimed, BAFTA-nominated Nowhere Boy, based on the childhood experiences of John Lennon.
-2015 saw the release of her directorial feature, Fifty Shades of Grey, which made $94 million in its opening weekend in the U.S. and went on to make over $550 million worldwide, marking the biggest opening in history for a female director.
+2015 saw the release of her directorial feature, Fifty Shades of Grey, which made $94 million in its opening weekend in the U.S. and went on to make over $550 million worldwide.

 Sam’s latest commercial is Givenchy’s “The New Gentleman,” and features actor Aaron Taylor-Johnson (Nocturnal Animals) as the new face for the men’s luxury fragrance, Givenchy Gentlemen.
 She has also directed high-profile commercials for H&M, International Women’s Day, Edwin Jeans and more, as well as music videos for artists including Elton John and REM.
 And Sam directed the first two episodes and was an executive producer on Netflix’s “Gypsy,” a psychological drama starring Naomi Watts.